Raj-kamal8888/Construction-Industry/README.md

 Average Supplier Delivery Time: 10 days

-Insight: Negotiating supplier contracts and optimizing delivery schedules for critical materials can lead to time and cost savings.
+**Insight to Associate Director**: Negotiating supplier contracts and optimizing delivery schedules for critical materials can lead to time and cost savings.

 **4. Project Completion Time Analysis:**